5 Tips to Improve Report Performance in QuickbaseApr 26, 2023

 - Reports last used more than 3 years ago (or whatever may be appropriate for your app).

-- Reports that have never been viewed, have only been viewed a handful of times (caution these they may be used in record pickers), or those that were last viewed a long time ago.
+- Reports that have never been viewed, have only been viewed a handful of times (caution these may be used in record pickers), or those that were last viewed a long time ago.

 But wait, don't get click-happy just yet.
 You may want to give your users a heads-up by moving the soon-to-be-deleted reports to a "TO BE DELETED on X Date" group in the report menu.
 This way, any must-have reports can be rescued before you hit the delete button.